dauwhe/pdm/README.md

 ```

-We can borrow from the work of PWG to add `readingOrder` and `resources`.
+We can borrow from the work of the Publishing Working Group (PWG) to add `readingOrder` and `resources`.

 ```json
 {